quamernasim/evaluate-rag-with-ragas-and-langsmith/README.md

-# evaluate-rag-with-ragas-and-langsmith
+# evaluate-rag-with-ragas
-This repo contains code for evaluating RAG application using LangChain, RAGAS, and LangSmith
+This repo contains code for evaluating RAG application using LangChain, and RAGAS